“God Himself will come and will save you” (Is 35:4)

-In order to help you celebrate this Christmas worthily, we would like to make you aware of a most beautiful movie rendition of the Birth of our Lord, one that is very dignified, modest, and edifying.
-It is called The Savior and is part of the Life of Christ trilogy, produced in Spain in 1957.
+In order to help you celebrate this Christmas worthily, especially all those many souls unable to assist at Holy Mass, we would like to make you aware of a most beautiful movie rendition of the Life of our Lord, one that is very dignified, modest, and edifying.
+It is a trilogy called The Life of Christ, produced in Spain in 1957.
 You can watch it here:

-The Savior was followed by The Redeemer and The Master.
-The entire trilogy runs approximately 4 hours and 30 minutes, and it is available as a single movie here.
-For anyone interested in purchasing this trilogy on DVD, the discs are sold separately here (caution: vendor is Novus Ordo).
+The first part is called The Savior, followed by The Redeemer and The Master.
+The entire trilogy runs approximately 4 hours and 30 minutes, but the films are also sold individually on DVD here (caution: vendor is Novus Ordo).

 As you (hopefully) spend time with loved ones this Christmas, or even if you have to spend it alone with your Guardian Angel, this Life of Christ will be a source of great joy, consolation, and inspiration to you.
 Whereas the Modernist Sect in Rome does not hesitate to celebrate Hanukkah with the faithless Jews (2017), thus denying the Lord who bought them (cf. 2 Pet 2:1), we Catholics rejoice in and celebrate the Birth of the Divine Infant, who came to “save his people from their sins” (Mt 1:21).